confluentinc/kafka-connect-elasticsearch/README.md

 # Development

-To build a development version you'll need a recent version of Kafka.
+To build a development version you'll need a recent version of Kafka as well as a set of upstream Confluent projects, which you'll have to build from their appropriate snapshot branch.
+See the [FAQ](https://github.com/confluentinc/kafka-connect-elasticsearch/wiki/FAQ) for guidance on this process.

 You can build kafka-connect-elasticsearch with Maven using the standard lifecycle phases.

 # Contribute